Jamaica Observer

 The Jamaica Observer is a daily newspaper published in Kingston, Jamaica.
-The publication was started by Butch Stewart in January 1993 as a competitor to Jamaica's oldest daily paper, The Gleaner.
-Its founding editor is Desmond Allen who is its executive editor – operations.
+It was established by hotelier and businessman Butch Stewart alongside Delroy Lindsay and Trinidadian politician Ken Gordon in January 1993 as a competitor to Jamaica's oldest daily paper, The Gleaner.
+The first full-colour newspaper in the Caribbean, its founding editor is Desmond Allen, who is its executive editor – operations.
 At the time, it became Jamaica's fourth national newspaper.

 History

-The Jamaica Observer began as a weekly newspaper in March 1993, and in December 1994 it began daily publication.
+The Jamaica Observer began as a weekly newspaper on March 7, 1993, before transitioning to twice-weekly in June 1993 and to daily publication on December 11, 1994.
+It is the first full-colour newspaper in the Caribbean.
 The paper moved to larger facilities on Beechwood Avenue in Kingston as part of its tenth anniversary celebrations in 2004.

+Desmond Allen who came from the Jamaica Daily News, described Stewart's vision: "For Butch, Jamaica was too sophisticated and dynamic to be a "one-newspaper society."
+He regarded the Observer as a gift to Jamaica, charging the staff to produce a different type of journalism that was focussed on mirroring the best of Jamaicans to themselves and to celebrate the daily heroism of the ordinary people."
+In 1995, the paper published a series of nine anonymous letters to the editor criticising the Jamaican government for awarding Stewart the Order of Jamaica.